bumyann/F.A.Y.E.-OS/README.md

 ## What's In This Repo?

 ### Presets
 The latest version of the preset lives here.
-Stable releases are available on the [Releases](../../releases) page.
+Minor changes, renames, and modules I'm testing can be accessed, all of which are subject to change.
+"Official" releases are available on the [Releases](../../releases) page!

-### Themes
+### Themes and Regexes

-SillyTavern themes come in six colour variants.
-Lumiverse themes are coming soon!
+F.A.Y.E.
+OS comes with themes and regexes!
+While the themes are entirely optional, regexes **must** be used alongside the preset for V2.0 onwards if using modules like Status Report, Commentary, and Transmigration Mode!

 | Theme | Colour |
 |-------|--------|